Super Sonico: Appearances in other games

-Sonico has made cameo appearances in various games, including Le Ciel Bleu, the visual novel Lovesick Puppies, the Japanese online games Web Knight Carnival, Mechanical Girl War Z, Dragon League, Dungeons Lord, Momoiro Daisen Pylon and Blue Sky Dragon Guild, and will be a playable character in Super Heroine Chronicle.
+Sonico has made cameo appearances in various games, including Le Ciel Bleu, the visual novels Shiny Days and Lovesick Puppies, the Japanese online games Web Knight Carnival, Mechanical Girl War Z, Dragon League, Dungeons Lord, Momoiro Daisen Pylon, Blue Sky Dragon Guild, and Super Heroine Chronicle.
 Sonico appears as a character within the eroge Axanael developed by Nitroplus.
 She also appears in Square Enix's Kaku-San-Sei Million Arthur between March 11 and March 23, 2014.
-Super Sonico and Ōka appear in the Nitroplus Blasterz: Heroines Infinite Duel fighting game, appearing as a support character in the arcade version and as a playable character in the console version, while the latter playable in all versions.
-Sonico also appeared in Senran Kagura: Peach Beach Splash as one of the DLC characters along with the three characters from Koei Tecmo/Team Ninja's Dead or Alive series, four characters from a manga Ikki Tousen, two characters from Valkyrie Drive and the titular character of Idea Factory’s Hyperdimension Neptunia.
+Super Sonico and Ōka appear in the Nitroplus Blasterz: Heroines Infinite Duel fighting game, appearing as a support character in the arcade version and as a playable character in the console version, while the latter is playable in all versions.
+Sonico also appeared in Senran Kagura: Peach Beach Splash as one of the DLC characters, along with the three characters from Koei Tecmo/Team Ninja's Dead or Alive series, four characters from the manga Ikki Tousen, two characters from Valkyrie Drive, and the titular character of Idea Factory's Hyperdimension Neptunia.